Nestpebble/Liberty_MeshMess/README.md

 This board will allow you to try lots of different things.

 It accepts a Pro-micro, or can be used as a Pi-hat.
-If you use the one with Ellis Pi-land at
+If you use the one with Ellis Pi-land attached, you can also use a Pi-Pico.

+Why is it called Liberty?
+Because it accepts all your modules, almost regardless of type.

+Why is it called MeshMess?
+Have you looked at it‽‽‽

 ## BOM
 Modules supported: